retaildevcrews/helium/docs/aks/README.md

 ## Background

 Project Helium is a reusable Advocated Pattern (AdPat).
 The focus was originally Azure App Services (Web Apps for Containers).
-The goal is to have a best practices implementation of a C# (TypeScript/Node & Java Springboot are under development) + CosmosDB + Key Vault + Azure Monitor application that project teams can use to build applications that support security, HA, DR and Business Continuity.
+The goal is to have a best practices implementation of a C# (TypeScript/Node & Java Springboot are under development) + Cosmos DB + Key Vault + Azure Monitor application that project teams can use to build applications that support security, HA, DR and Business Continuity.

 ### Azure Components in Use